rotemexp/Experiment-control-panel-real-time-IR-VIS-video-recorder-with-external-monitor-video-player/README.md

 Written for a combined reaserch of the psycology and the electrical engineering department at Ben Gurion Univesity of the Negev.

-Run main_V2.m to start the program, screen shot available here: https://github.com/CallShaul/Experiment-control-panel---IR-VIS-camera-reconder-with-emotions-arousing-player/blob/master/Control%20panel%20image.PNG
+Run main.mlapp to start the program, screen shot available here: https://github.com/CallShaul/Experiment-control-panel---IR-VIS-camera-reconder-with-emotions-arousing-player/blob/master/Control%20panel%20image.PNG

 # Video analayzer for physiologicals signals extraction: